 If the demand is filed prior to the effective date of the commissioner's order or action, the order or action will be automatically stayed; that is, it will not go into effect pending the final outcome of the case.

 Who will hear and decide my case?

 A presiding officer hears and decides: (1) challenges to the commissioner's actions and (2) applications that require a hearing by statute.
-The presiding officer is an attorney experienced in the applicable laws, has no prior knowledge of the case, and conducts the proceedings according to stringent rules to ensure fairness to all parties.
+The presiding officer is an attorney experienced in the applicable laws, has no prior knowledge of the case and conducts the proceedings according to stringent rules to ensure fairness to all parties.

 For cases referred to OAH, an OAH administrative law judge schedules a prehearing conference, presides over an evidentiary hearing and then issues an initial order.
-The initial order and the hearing file are then returned to the Hearings Unit.
+The initial order and the hearing file are then returned to the Administrative Hearings unit.
 The OIC presiding officer reviews the entire hearing file and initial order and enters a final order.